Ennio Morricone, The Sound Of The American West, Dies At 91

 "Because a real composer has to take care of all his music," Morricone told NPR.
 "And those who actually just write the melody and then hand it on to someone else are not.
 To me, they're not real composers."

 This attention to detail paid off.
-Over the course of his career, Morricone was nominated for six Academy Awards.
-He was presented with an honorary Oscar in 2007.
+Between 1979 and 2001, Morricone was nominated for six Academy Awards, and he was presented with an honorary Oscar in 2007.

 He finally won the best original score prize outright in 2016 for Quentin Tarantino's The Hateful Eight, but none of it seemed to go to his head.
 He told NPR that he didn't think of himself as having created that iconic world of the Wild West.